Skip to main content

 What should I do immediately after a car accident in West Covina?

-After a car accident in West Covina: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a West Covina car accident lawyer before giving recorded statements.
+After a car accident in West Covina: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+A West Covina reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+The next record to protect may be the tow-yard photo; match it with the work-loss proof before the claim story hardens.

 How do I file a police report for a car accident in West Covina?